cmc13/cmc13.github.io/_posts/2019-04-14-abusing-reflection-for-fun.md

 ## The Problem

-I found myself in the situation where I needed to use a library in a way for which it wasn't intended.
+I found myself in the situation where I needed to use a library in a way for which it wasn't designed.
 The library relied heavily on a single abstraction and I wanted to create my own implementation using the same interface.
 The problem is, implementing the interface required both accessing properties and a constructor that wasn't public.
 Here's an example of such a scenario.

 {% highlight csharp %}
 public interface IRequest